A fullwave model of the nonlinear wave equation with multiple relaxations and relaxing perfectly matched layers for high-order numerical finite-difference solutions: Introduction

-For long-range propagation on coarse grids, one of the main challenges for FD is controlling numerical error, usually in the form of space and time dispersion~\cite{tan2014efficient}.
-Here we present a formulation of the wave equation that can model nonlinearity, arbitrary attenuation laws, and that can be used with high-order stenciles that are optimized to minimize dispersion and dissipation errors.
-Relexation mechanisms that are heterogeneous as a function of space are used to describe the attenuation laws in tissue and also to implement convolutional perfectly matched layers.
-We then conduct numerical modeling of scalar wave propagation in 2D and 3D complex media in the context of ultrasound imaging applications where the long propagation lengths, heterogeneous media in the human body, large dynamic range, and requirements for computational speed, demonstrate the utility of the proposed methods.
-Results are validated experimentally and theoretically.
+We then conduct numerical modeling of wave propagation in 2D complex media in the context of ultrasound imaging applications.
+Handling the long propagation lengths, heterogeneous media in the human body, large dynamic range, and computational-speed requirements demonstrates the utility of the proposed methods.